shnala/note-taker-bcs/README.md

 WHEN I enter a new note title and the note’s text
 THEN a Save icon appears in the navigation at the top of the page (DONE) WHEN I click on the Save icon
-THEN the new note I have entered is saved and appears in the left-hand column with the other existing notes (NEEDS WORK) WHEN I click on an existing note in the list in the left-hand column THEN that note appears in the right-hand column (NEEDS WORK) WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column (DONE)
+THEN the new note I have entered is saved and appears in the left-hand column with the other existing notes (DONE) WHEN I click on an existing note in the list in the left-hand column THEN that note appears in the right-hand column (DONE) WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column (DONE)
 ```